aigovernance/aigovernance.github.io/_pages/call.md

 To streamline the publication process, we have implemented a two-step approach for camera-ready publications.

 Firstly, all accepted papers are hosted on our website via OpenReview during the conference period.
-To ensure inclusion in this phase, please revise your papers based on the reviewers' comments, include your author affiliations, and adhere to the IJCAI format.
-The deadline for uploading this version to OpenReview is **TBA**.
+To ensure inclusion in this phase, please revise your papers based on the reviewers' comments, include your author affiliations, and adhere to the AAAI format.
+The deadline for uploading this version to OpenReview is **Jan 20th, 2025**.

 Secondly, we are publishing the accepted and invited papers in a post-conference proceeding.
 Please follow the instructions as in the email sent to you later.